 If the install is under-scaled or thin, it reads as a shortcut.
 If it is integrated well, it looks like part of the property.

-When a hedge is not the best answer
+When a hedge is not the first recommendation

 Some sites are better served by fence extensions, privacy walls, or living wall systems.
 A buyer trying to screen a tall overlook, cover a long blank wall, or create a more architectural statement may need a different approach.